Operational Art in the Malayan Campaign by LTC Gurbachan Singh

-Speed and tempo facilitates the seizing and maintaining of the initiative through surprise and increasing uncertainty for the adversary.
+Speed and tempo facilitate the seizing and maintaining of the initiative through surprise and increasing uncertainty for the adversary.
 John Boyd also contends that ‘if you can go through the Observation-Orientation-Decision-Action (OODA) Loop faster then your enemy, you’ll live and he’ll die’.
 Any pause during the operation could allow the adversary to regroup and regain the initiative.
-John Boyd advocated that one of the best way to operate faster is to have an implicit guidance throughout the chain of command.
-Th is notion is depicted in the centre of the diagram below.
+John Boyd advocated that one of the best ways to operate faster is to have implicit guidance throughout the chain of command.
+This notion is depicted in the centre of the diagram below.

-Throughout the campaign the Japanese aggressively pushed on with their advance, and refused to provide the British any opportunity to regroup, reorganize or resupply.
+Throughout the campaign, the Japanese aggressively pushed on with their advance and refused to provide the British with any opportunity to regroup, reorganize or resupply.
 There was relentless pressure placed on the withdrawing Commonwealth forces by air attacks and outflanking manoeuvres.
 Despite the numerous bridges, the Japanese engineers were always at hand to maintain the momentum of the advance.